WillPepperr/sql-query-analysis/README.md

 ```
 <br />
 <br />
-<h3>Question 2, finding the average vertical jump and bench press for each position.</h3>
+<h3>Question 2 Finding the average vertical jump and bench press for each position.</h3>

 ```
 # Find the average vertical and bench press for each position